suaviloquence/blog/content/csc-config-guide.md

 [package.metadata.cargo-semver-checks.lints]
 workspace = true
 function_missing = "deny"
-trait_now_doc_hidden = { required_update = "major" }
+trait_now_doc_hidden = { required-update = "major" }
 ```

 Fields set in the package configuration override the workspace configuration.
-Thus, the lint level for `function_missing` will be overridden to `deny`, and the workspace default `required_update` of `minor` will be used because it is not configured in the package.
+Thus, the lint level for `function_missing` will be overridden to `deny`, and the workspace default `required-update` of `minor` will be used because it is not configured in the package.
 Similarly, the lint level for `trait_now_doc_hidden` will be the workspace's `warn`, but the required update will be overridden in the package to a `major` version bump.

 ## limitations